Celebrity Deaths 2016: It’s Not Just You, This Year Was Deadlier Than Usual

 “The musicians I admired growing up are now dying off.
 Hopefully, I still have quite a few more decades left in me, but the reality of dying is much clearer to see.”

-While each generation has to experience an onslaught of celebrity deaths at some point, though, the reddit community has placed some data behind the disdain many are feeling for 2016, and a 26% jump in celebrity deaths in just two years provides an interesting story to ponder.
+While each generation has to experience an onslaught of celebrity deaths at some point, the Reddit community has placed some data behind the disdain many are feeling for 2016, and a 26 percent jump in celebrity deaths in just two years provides an interesting story to ponder.

 At the very least, it makes one consider whether the effort to protect Betty White from 2016’s clutches is as crazy as it sounds.